-- via the Exchange protocol (MAPI) within most current version Outlook desktop client
+- Via the Exchange protocol (MAPI) within most current versions of Outlook desktop clients.

 Abuse of the email service by compromised NetID credentials is a very large and growing issue at UW-Madison.
 These credentials are used to access mailboxes, send out phishing to other people, and potentially exfiltrate sensitive email messages.